-Most cruise lines have a fairly robust plan in place to release themselves from culpability for any injuries on the premises or ashore at the scheduled destination.
-If you and your friends are planning on taking a cruise or if you’re suffering an injury that occurred on a recent cruise, you should take the time to understand your rights and contact a skilled cruise ship accident personal injury lawyer.
+Most cruise lines have a robust plan in place to release themselves from culpability for any injuries that happen on one of their ships.
+If you and your friends are planning on taking a cruise, or if you've suffered an injury that occurred on a recent cruise, you should take the time to understand your rights.
+Reaching out to a skilled cruise ship accident personal injury lawyer can help.

-Your first course of action is to make sure you have a plan to stay safe.
-Enjoying a few drinks throughout the day is part of the fun of being on a ship in the ocean with a group—none of you has to drive home for several days.
-But completely losing your inhibitions and throwing caution to the wind altogether could lead to your own personal injury or damages to others onboard and ashore.
+Your first objective while on a cruise is to make sure you have a plan to stay safe.
+Enjoying a few drinks throughout the day is part of the fun of being on a ship in the ocean with a group—none of you have to drive for several days.
+But completely losing your inhibitions and throwing caution to the wind can lead to injury or damages to others onboard and ashore.
 This is important to remember in the event your injury becomes a legal issue.

 CRUISE SHIP LOOPHOLES

-Cruise lines can try to limit your rights or completely release themselves from premise liability with the pages and pages of fine print at the bottom of your ticket.
+Cruise lines can try to limit your rights or completely release themselves from premises liability with pages and pages of fine print at the bottom of your ticket.
 In addition, clauses and specifications can release the cruise line from injuries occurring shore side on any outing at port.
 Some of these fine print "contracts" will hold up in court, and others may not.

-Cruise ships often can include language in their release forms and the fine print of their tickets that limits the statue of limitations to just 1 year (requiring that the cruise line be notified of any potential claim within six months!).
+Cruise ships often include language in their release forms and the fine print of their tickets that limits the statute of limitations to just one year.
+They often also require that the cruise line be notified of any potential claim within six months!
 Any claim after that period likely won’t be accepted.
 This is an enormous part of the reason you need to act quickly if you or someone you know was injured in a cruise ship accident.

 More often than not, your family will be safe aboard a cruise ship.
-In spite of loopholes available to them, it behooves cruise lines do to their level best to make sure their passengers are safe and protected.
+Despite loopholes available to them, it behooves cruise lines to do their best to make sure their passengers are safe and protected.
 They want to protect their reputation.
-However, here are a few of the personal vulnerabilities you should be aware of when boarding a cruise:
+However, here are some things you should be aware of when booking a cruise:

 - Most cruise ships are registered in a country other than the United States.

 - International Maritime Law often applies when, for example, an incident occurs between individuals from two different countries on a ship registered in a third country along waters belonging to a fourth country.
 Clearly, things get confusing, and you may need legal counsel to untangle the situation.

-- Until December 2014, few cruise ship related crimes were ever reported. however that law changed requiring cruise lines to disclose their crime stats.
+- Until December 2014, few cruise ship-related crimes were ever reported.
+However, cruise lines are now required to disclose crime statistics.

-Most people that choose to spend the time and money to relax for a few days on a trusted cruise line do so with the assumption that they and their families are safe.
-If an injury has occurred on such a trip, contact the personal injury attorneys of Neufeld, Kleinberg, & Pinkiert right away to start the conversation as to how we can pursue the fullest compensation for you and your family.
+People who choose to spend the time and money to relax for a few days on a trusted cruise ship do so with the assumption that they and their families will be safe.
+If an injury occurs on such a trip, contact the personal injury attorneys at Neufeld Law Firm to start the conversation about your legal options.